-One of the best things is the convenience.
+One of the best things about taking a Zhongli day trip is its convenience.
 It is great to be able to hop on a direct train to Zhongli and not worry about time-consuming transfers.
 And when you get to Zhongli you will be able to experience a part of Taiwan that feels vastly different than the capital.

 Getting from Taipei to Zhongli

 One option for getting to Zhongli would be to take the train.
 The train from Taipei Main Station to Zhongli takes 45 minutes and makes several stops along the way.
 One of the scheduled stops is at Banqiao which is very convenient if you are staying in that part of town.

 A second option would be to make use of the Airport MRT.
 This line of the MRT is a fairly new construction, and its tracks stretch much farther than the Taoyuan Airport.
 If you take the MRT you will need to take it all the way to Huanbei Station (stop A21) which is in the north of Zhongli.
 Huanbei is the terminal station, although it won’t be for long.
 Two more stations are under construction, stations A22 and A23, and will end at Zhongli Train Station.
 Once completed these will make the MRT a better choice for getting to Zhongli.